Area I - Language Arts/Communication (9 hours)

 Provides the student with the opportunity to gain a supervised experience in an actual or simulated work site allowing demonstration of techniques obtained from course work.
 Practicum topics include promoting child development and learning; building family and community relationships; observing, documenting, and assessing to support young children and families; teaching and learning; becoming a professional; and guidance techniques and classroom management.

-Select On Of The Following Specializations (6 hours)
+Select One of the Following Specializations (6 hours)

 Develops the instructional skills to enable the student to work as a paraprofessional in a program for kindergarten through elementary age children.
 Topics include assessment and curriculum, instructional techniques, and methods for instruction in a learning environment.